 There’s a saying in investor relations: “You date your investment bankers, but you marry your research analysts.”
-Essentially, this means that most sell-side analysts who cover your company will remain your partner for the long run.
+Essentially, this means that a sell side analyst who covers your company will remain your partner for the long run.
 Investment bankers, on the other hand, work with a long list of companies and deal with jam-packed, demanding schedules.
 They don’t disappear after the initial public offering (IPO), but the time they can devote to your company diminishes.

-The opposite happens for sell-side analysts: After the IPO, the time they spend interacting with your management team and learning (and talking) about your company increases.
-Sell-side analysts are at every quarterly earnings release, at many investor conferences, and if they sponsor a non-deal road show, they should be by your side at those events, too.
-The most effective relationships with sell-side analysts are, in theory, like those of married couples: long-term and full of back-and-forth interaction.
+The opposite happens for a sell side analyst: After the IPO, the time they spend interacting with your management team and learning (and talking) about your company increases.
+Sell side analysts are at every quarterly earnings release, at many investor conferences, and if they sponsor a non-deal road show, they should be by your side at those events, too.
+The most effective relationship with a sell side analyst is, in theory, like that of a married couple: long-term and full of back-and-forth interaction.

 If you’re on your way to an IPO, now is the time to put some thought into what analysts you want to cover your company, and to factor sell-side coverage into the investment bank you ultimately select.
 Investor relations and IPO advisory firms like Westwicke can guide you through this process, but know that it helps to plan ahead and begin thinking about analyst coverage sooner rather than later.

 To get started, here are 10 questions to ask or at least keep in mind as you talk to sell side analysts and figure out the best fits.

 - Why do you want to cover my company?

 With this question, gauge how well the analyst knows the competitive landscape of your vertical.
 Can the analyst speak knowledgeably about the space?

 - What is your coverage list, and how many companies do you currently follow?